visualpharm/Lunacy/docs/index.md

 There are two possibilities for our clients to use Icons8 services: for free and paid.
 Please note that we do provide lots fruitful things to use for free.
 Go ahead and read the free option section below for more detail.
 Paid plans of cause have the most ambitious capabilities which are described in paid option section.
 ## Free option
 All of the [Icons8](https://icons8.com/) icons/photos services and icons apps can be used for free except the API integration service.
 You are welcome to use them for free for personal or commercial use however it will require from you to reference us somewhere in an appropriate (publicly accessible) place of your product.
-In most case it is enough to place a web link pointed to our website's main page or what is even better pointed directly to the icon you decided to use.
+In most cases it is enough to place a web link pointed to our website's main page or best of all, pointed directly to the icon you decided to use.
 Please note that the free icons can only be downloaded in PNG up to 100x100px.
 The [Popular Icons](https://icons8.com/icon/pack/free-icons/all) and [Logos](https://icons8.com/icon/pack/Logos/all) are free in all formats, including SVG.

 Below is the list of suggested places where you may set up a link: